MaciejWojt/augmentation_project/README.md

 This project implements a data augmentation tool for neural networks.

-Project setup on Windows/Mac/Linux:
+Project setup on Windows/Mac:
   1. install anaconda from official website: https://www.anaconda.com/
-  2. enter Anaconda Prompt
+  2. enter Anaconda Navigation
-  3. conda env create -f environment.yml
-  4. conda activate PY310
+  3. click the button environments and click import
+  4. choose from project location "environment.yml" (if you use Macos, then choose environment_MAC.yml)
+  5. run environment (click green button with arrow) and choose "Open Terminal"
+  6. cd "path/to/project/directory"
-  5. python app.py
+  7. python app.py